nih-cfde/the-fair-cookbook/content/recipes/16/fair-api.md

 We can explicitly describe what the response means for our application in the `description` under the response code.
 The `content -> application/json` refers to the `Content-Type` returned on the response header.
 This header tells you that the body will be json, and not i.e. `text/html` which we view most webpages as.

-Finally the `schema` is JSON-Schema describing how the JSON should look.
+Finally, the `schema` is JSON-Schema describing how the JSON should look.
 It also supports describing each field individually in depth, and specifying optional or mandatory fields.
 We use `additionalProperties` to refer to the `values` in the object, and `properties` on a `type: object` to refer to the `key` specific description.

-The benefit of fully describing and endpoint like this is that a developer can fully understand what to expect from an endpoint enabling them to determine code logic validity prior to having to test it at runtime.
-Furthermore the SmartAPI initiative has an extension for relating those types to RDF for visions like the [BioThings](https://biothings.io/).
+The benefit of fully describing and endpoint like this is that a developer can fully understand what to expect from an endpoint, enabling them to determine code logic validity prior to having to test it at runtime.
+Furthermore, the SmartAPI initiative has an extension for relating those types to RDF for visions like the [BioThings](https://biothings.io/).

 ### Step 3: Adding a path with parameters
-Lets tackle our next endpoint:
+Let's tackle our next endpoint:

 |Example request|Example URL|
 |-|-|
 |Fetch analysis information for a study|https://www.metabolomicsworkbench.org/rest/study/study_id/ST000001/analysis|

-While the example shows `ST000001` in reality, the idea is that this can be any study id (such as those coming out of the previous endpoint).
+While the example shows `ST000001` in reality, the idea is that this can be any study ID (such as those coming out of the previous endpoint).

 ```yaml
 paths: